pegros/PEG_LIST/help/sfpegMessageListCmp.md

 the messages via merge tokens and on the **[sfpegIconDsp](/help/sfpegIconDsp.md)** display component to display a wide range of static or dynamic icons.

+It also uses the standard [lightning-progress-indicator](https://developer.salesforce.com/docs/component-library/bundle/lightning-progress-indicator/documentation) and [lightning-progress-bar](https://developer.salesforce.com/docs/component-library/bundle/lightning-progress-bar/documentation) components to respectively display a progress indicator (/path) and bar.

 ## Component Configuration

 The **sfpegMessage__mdt** custom metadata provides the configuration for the components (list of messages with display style, activation conditions and actions).
 Each message consists in:
 * a title contextualised text (blue zone)
+* an optional progress bar or indicator (not shown here, between title and message)
 * an optional contextualised message text (green zone)
 * a optional (possibly dynamic) icon (red zone)
 * an optional action button (orange zone)